Anonymous-Lestat-zz/Mozilla-privacy-profile/README.md

 (Import the addon configs in the Addon Dashboard from the folder "extensions-config")

+Don't Forget To Regularly Update user.js by running updater.bat or updater.sh

 # Warning!
 Im not responsible if u setup the addons wrong and have a unique fingerprint.
 To make sure u dont have a unique fingerprint play around with settings while checking ur fingerprint in https://amiunique.org/ , https://www.deviceinfo.me/ , https://panopticlick.eff.org/